13 Ways to Master Your Executive Calendar Management

 7. Gather Documents for Executive Meetings

-Another way to improve your efficiency is to make sure any required documents and information will be ready for the meeting.
-You can use the meeting invitation or confirmation to note anything attendees should bring.
+Another way to boost your efficiency is to ensure all necessary documents and information are prepared beforehand for the meeting.
+Use the meeting invitation or confirmation to specify anything attendees need to bring.
 Meeting documents include:

-- Profiles of the attendees that are unfamiliar to you
+• Profiles of the attendees who are unfamiliar to you

-Trying to get this information on the fly during the meeting will waste time and slow you down.
+Getting this information during the meeting will waste time and slow you down.

 8. Review Your Executive Calendar Daily